 - email address,

 then it becomes much more reliable in the eyes of users.
 Yes, the type of data alone cannot completely rule out a potential shoe company, but it cannot be denied that they have a positive effect on the level of trust.

 Micro-enterprise website - text summary

 As you can see, a micro-enterprise website can be effective.
-The fact that there have been giants in your industry for many years does not necessarily mean that you are doomed to failure.
+Just because there have been giants in your industry for years doesn't necessarily mean you're doomed to fail.

-The main thing is to take all steps within the framework of a pre-designed plan and just with your head.
+The main thing is to do all the steps within the framework of a pre-developed plan and just with your head.

-I hope you find these ten tips helpful.
+I hope these ten tips will be useful to you.